AliAkbari2/CPSC-581-Project-3/README.md

 - Script for Demo and Concept Video
 - Implementation logic and design
 - Editing Demo and Concept Video
+- Write-up for 10 concept sketches we chose from all 40 sketches.
+- Write-up for 10 Detailed sketches.

 Jin Sato: